nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

 * Check that the 2nd room exists.
 * Check that the 1st resident has not already been allocated to the 2nd room.
 * Check that no other room is allocated to the 2nd resident.
-* Check that room the 2nd room is not occupied by any resident.
+* Check that the 2nd room is not occupied by any resident.

   **If all the above is true,**
 * Set the `ROOM` of the resident to be the room number of the room.